 The first type of power line and one of the most prevalent types is known as the double-circuit tower.
 This type of power line can transfer voltages ranging from 110 to 315kv, at heights that typically reach 25 to 60 meters.
 The double-circuit transmission line is also created with a total of six conductors that make up two different transmission circuits.
-The two circuits that are made up of 6 conductors that correspond in 3 different phases.
+The two circuits are made up of 6 conductors that correspond in 3 different phases.

 The Waist-Type-Tower is a transmission tower, as well as the most commonly used power line in North America.
 Its popularity comes from its large voltage range of 110 to 735kv and its ability to be easily set up on almost any type of terrain.

-Being one of the more powerful transmission lines, the Guyed-V Tower is designed for voltages ratings between 230 to 750kv.
+Being one of the more powerful transmission lines, the Guyed-V Tower is designed for voltage ratings between 230 to 750kv.
 This type of design is a little bit more economical and is typically smaller in overall size.
 The framework of the Guyed-V Tower is constructed into an aesthetically pleasing appearance and is easy to set up, which is why it's popular for small wind machines.
 This type of design is also reasonably priced.

 Guyed Cross-Rope Suspension Tower

-This power line is known as a cross roped suspension tower and has an overall very simple design.
+This power line is known as a cross-roped suspension tower and has an overall very simple design.
 This design is used heavily around specific generation stations (La Grande complex) and is able to handle up to 735kv.
-Lastly, the cross roped suspension tower uses less galvanized steel than the standard guyed-v tower, therefore making it a lighter and cheaper alternative.
+Lastly, the cross-roped suspension tower uses less galvanized steel than the standard guyed-v tower, therefore making it a lighter and cheaper alternative.

 Tubular Steel Pole